Piano Pedals (What They Do, How to Use Them)

 2 vs 3 Pedal Pianos

-When pianos don’t have the third pedal, it’s always the middle pedal missing.
+When pianos don’t have a third pedal, it’s always the middle pedal missing.

 How long does it take to learn the piano?